xamarin/xamarin-forms-samples/UserInterface/NativeViews/NativeViewInsideContentView/README.md

 ---
 name: Xamarin.Forms - Accessing Native Views in Code
-description: This sample demonstrates how to refer to native views declared in XAML, from code.
+description: "How to refer to native views declared in XAML, from code #ui"
 page_type: sample
 languages:
 - csharp